 Staff at Marsh-Billings-Rockefeller National Park in Woodstock are working with the park's 555 acres of forest to bring back or increase numbers of nesting birds that are identified by Vermont Fish and Wildlife Department as being of particular conservation concern in the state.

 "Since 2007 we've been managing the forest in a way that benefits the birds," explained the park's resource manager Kyle Jones, himself a keen birder, "And in 2012 we launched a program in partnership with Audubon Vermont to promote cutting practices designed to provide high-quality nesting habitat for birds at the same time as improving growing conditions for trees."

-"Forestry for the Birds" a free two-hour guided walk Saturday June 28 meets at 8:30am at the Prosper Road trailhead, Marsh-Billings-Rockefeller National Park, Woodstock,VT.
+"Forestry for the Birds" a free three and a half hour guided walk Saturday May 23 meets at 8:30 a.m.m at the Prosper Road trailhead, Marsh-Billings-Rockefeller National Park, Woodstock,VT.
 Call 802 457 3368 ext 22 or go to www.nps.gov/mabi for more information.